You don’t have to mask in here.

-Amanda Morris is a Licensed Clinical Social Worker with 25 years of experience providing individual and group therapy to women in Louisiana, Florida, and Virginia.
+I'm an AuDHD therapist and Licensed Clinical Social Worker with 25 years of experience, providing trauma-informed and neurodiversity-affirming therapy to women in Louisiana, Florida, and Virginia.

 I’m Glad You’re Here.

 Hi, I’m Amanda.
 I may look like an average, boring middle-aged white lady, but don’t let that fool you—there’s plenty of personality in here when you get to know me a little.
-I’m neurodivergent and GenX, which is to say I’ve got lots of quirks, can’t find my glasses, and I question authority.
+I’m AuDHD and GenX, which is to say I’m highly sensitive, have lots of quirks, can’t find my keys, and I question authority.
 I could try to sound all fancy and buttoned-up, but that’s not really me or how I work with clients.
 Hopefully, what you read will help you decide if I’ll work well with you.
 If you’re interested, the “professional” stuff is included towards the end.

 And yet, vulnerability can be so hard when you don't know whom you can trust.
 I totally get that.
 Trust is earned and built over time.
 That's why we go at your pace.